 What is Residential Care?

 In the long term care field, terms are sometimes used interchangeable and with less than specific detail.
 Residential care usually refers to care at the assisted living level.
-These providers are either licensed as assisted living homes or assisted living facilities by the Arizona Department of Health.
+These providers are either licensed as assisted living homes or assisted living facilities.

 A Senior Planning agent will be able to provide you with a list of care options that will work for you.
 Key factors include your care needs and the budget that you will work with.
 Senior Planning will also work with you to determine whether or not you will qualify for any supplemental benefits from either the state of federal government to help pay for care.
 Once we are able to identify you needs, we can begin finding good options for you in your area.
 A Senior Planning agent will accompany you on tour of communities that you choose, although you may tour alone if you prefer.